panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 The captain's bridge has a special communication device called *engine order telegraph* (see the picture above).
 This communication tool is used to transmit commands from the bridge to the engine room.
 Typical commands would be to move *back slowly*, move *ahead half* power, *stop*, etc.

 For example, the ship is at full stop.
 You (the captain) want the ship to move forward at full speed.
-You'd approach the engine order telegraph and set the handle to *ahead full* power.
-Then, the engineers in the engine room, having the same device, see the handle moved to *ahead full* power, and set the engine to the corresponding regime.
+You'd approach the engine order telegraph and set the handle to *ahead full*.
+The engineers in the engine room, having the same device, see the *ahead full* command, and set the engine to the corresponding regime.

 The *engine order telegraph* is the *dispatch* function, the *commands* are the *action objects*, the *engineers in the engine room* are the *reducer* function, and the *engine regime* is the *state*.